 CA RE License #00834222

-John Frisch joined Newmark in 1992 and is a senior managing director in the Sacramento office.
-Prior to joining Newmark, Mr. Frisch was a top performer for CB Richard Ellis’ Sacramento office for 10 years.
+John Frisch joined Newmark in 1992 and is a Senior Managing Director in the Sacramento office.
+Prior to joining Newmark, Frisch was a top performer for CB Richard Ellis’ Sacramento office for 10 years.
 During this time, he was a member of the Century Club for eight consecutive years and a Top Ten Producer in the Sacramento office from 1987 to 1992.

 During Frisch’s 37 years in commercial real estate, he has negotiated over 1,000 sale, build-to-suit and lease transactions totaling in excess of 10 million square feet.
 Frisch has held a number of leadership positions with some of Sacramento’s most influential professional organizations.
 He is a past board chair of the Sacramento Metro Chamber of Commerce, a past president of the Association of Commercial Real Estate (ACRE) and a former director of the Sacramento Area Commerce & Trade Organization (SACTO).